Stephen-Lon/Alfred-workflow-search-files-by-extension/README.md

 # Alfred-workflow-search-files-by-extension
-Search for files with a given extension in a given folder (and, optionally, its first level subfolders).
+Search for files with a given extension in a given folder (and, optionally, its subfolders).

 # Introduction

-This workflow enables you to search for files with a given extension in a given folder (and, optionally, its first level subfolders) and returns them in Alfred.
+This workflow enables you to search for files with a given extension in a given folder (and, optionally, its subfolders) and returns them in Alfred.
 You can choose whether or not to include subfolders in the search.
 It can also be used as a Universal Action on a selected folder in Finder.

 # Important notes